openshift/origin/docs/proposals/organizations.md

  3. Cluster administrators want to delegate control over groups of users to an organization administrator - that organization administrator should be able to manage the access of a set of users to individual projects under that organization umbrella.
  4. Cluster administrators want to allow self-service of users on the cluster, but the total allocated resources those self service users can get access to is limited (to prevent abuse / unfair use of resources).

 We can do this with an Organization entity that can manage multiple projects.
-An Organization can have multiple org-admins who are allowed to manage quota allocation to owned projects and OrgGroups (groups that scoped to projects owned by an Organization).
+An Organization can have multiple org-owners who are allowed to manage quota allocation to owned projects and OrgGroups (groups that scoped to projects owned by an Organization).
 A project is owned by at most one Organization, an Organization can own muliple projects.

 ### Open Questions
  1. Should we have a two layer scoping `/api/v1/organization/<org name>/namespace/<namespace name>` or keep the current namespace structure?
 No, we should not. (yay!)